-Further, SI1.1 has precondition "WAR on Azure" and is, therefore, incompatible with SI2.1 and SI3.1, i.e., SI1.1 cannot be combined with these Solution Implementations due to their preconditions and postconditions.
-The selection of a Solution Implementation, therefore, may restrict the number of matching Solution Implementations of the succeeding pattern since postconditions of the first Solution Implementation have to match with preconditions of the second.
+of matching Solution Implementations of the succeeding pattern since postconditions of the first Solution Implementation have to match with preconditions of the second.
 This way, the space of concrete solutions is reduced based on the resulting constraints of a selected Solution Implementation.
-To elaborate a solution to a overall problem described by a sequence of patterns exactly one Solution Implementation has to be selected for each pattern in the sequence considering its selection criteria to match non-functional requirements, as well as postconditions of the former Solution Implementation.
+To elaborate a solution to an overall problem described by a sequence of patterns exactly one Solution Implementation has to be selected for each pattern in the sequence considering its selection criteria to match non-functional requirements, as well as postconditions of the former Solution Implementation.